ts2013/laravel_kotlin/README.md

  Web services using Retrofit

- Parsing the Laravel JSON response with Moshi
+ Kotlin parsing the Laravel JSON response with Moshi